troycomi/snakemake-training/2_containers/README.md

 workflow to complete with two different versions of software without you noticing!

-Containers and environments can only be built on the head node as they require network connections.
-If you can't run the main snakemake instance on the head node, you can add the option `--create-envs-only` to just download containers.
+Containers and environments can typically only be built on the head node as they require network connections.
+If you can't run the main snakemake instance on the head node, you can add the option `--create-conda-envs-only` to just download containers.
 Running that first on the head node, will ensure containers are available when subsequent runs are performed on worker nodes.

 All containers and environments are hashed and stored in unique, digested names based on their content.
 If an environment file changes, a new environment is